Helmshore Mills Textile Museum: Closure

+In April 2018 it was announced the museum would reopen on Fridays, Saturdays and Sundays 12:00 - 16:00 during the summer season from the end of March until early November each year.
+From November 2022 the Museum has opened its Community Café every Thursday as a warm space throughout the winter season from 11:00 to 16:00.

 The mills

 The whole site is a Scheduled Ancient Monument; Higher Mill is also a Grade II listed building.
 The associated chimney stack on the other side of Holcombe Road is also separately Grade II listed.

 Condenser spinning

 Fine spinning produced a lot of waste, so naturally this was recycled.
 This waste was the raw material of a condensor spinning mill.
 It came in three forms: loose staple, unspun rovings and spun thread (hard waste) that had been pirned but rejected.
 No matter its source, it had to be devilled (broken down) to staple, then scutched and carded in the normal way.
 After these processes the staple was very short, and the processing of the lap was different – a Derby Doubler was used to mix slivers into sliver lap.
 A notable feature of the mule was that the rovings were on a beam rather than on individual bobbins.
 As the fine spinning of cotton contracted, so did the need for condensing.